 - In the Partner Center menu, select Customers.

-- Locate the customer on the list.
-Select (double-click) their company name.
-This opens the customer Subscriptions page.
+- Locate the customer on the customer list.

 - In the customer detail menu, select Service management.

-- Under Microsoft Azure, click the link to go to the Microsoft Azure Management Portal.
+- Under Microsoft Azure, select Microsoft Azure Management Portal.

 Transferring a previous Azure offer subscription without converting it to the Azure plan

 This section briefly describes how the new Azure plan is being introduced.
 Then it describes a special case in which some subscriptions to the previous Azure offer can be transferred to another CSP without converting them to the new Azure plan.

 To transfer a customer's Azure subscriptions that were purchased under the previous Azure offer to a new CSP and convert them to the Azure plan, (which is the default action), see the previous section Transferring an Azure subscription to another partner, and the article Transfer a customer's Azure subscriptions to a different CSP (under an Azure plan).